tith3/liquid/README.md

 Though simple, these settings in addition to resizing the panes give a high level of control over the layout of your graphs.

+This is a work in progress and early days at that!
+Many more features to come but it may feel a little jank atm.

 ## Roadmap

-Pair explorer
+-Pair explorer

-More advanced graph features (very basic atm)
+-More advanced graph features (very basic atm)

-Graph desync (different tokens on different graph, independant time series and movement)
+-Graph desync (different tokens on different graph, independant time series and movement)

-Use pair or token address (currently only token address)
+-Use pair or token address (currently only token address)

-More data options
+-More data options

-More display options (candlestick, tables for table data)
+-More display options (candlestick, tables for table data)